Jason Davidson: Paços de Ferreira

-On 16 January 2010, Davidson made his senior debut for Paços de Ferreira in the Portuguese Liga, coming on as a substitute against F.C.
-Porto being the youngest player registered in the Portuguese Liga Sagres at 18 in 2009–2010 Season.
+On 16 January 2010, Davidson made his senior debut for Paços de Ferreira in the Primeira Liga, coming on as a substitute against Porto being the youngest player registered in the league at 18 in 2009–10 season.

 Davidson suffered an ankle injury upon return from the 2010 AFC U-19 Championship and on 3 February 2011, was subsequently loaned to Liga de Honra outfit Sporting Covilhã for the remainder of the 2010–11 season for much needed game time after the long injury lay-off.

 Heracles Almelo

 Davidson joined Heracles Almelo in January 2012.
-Davidson had an excellent senior debut starting for Heracles Almelo in the Eredivisie on 25 March 2012 at the Polman Stadium against FC Utrecht.
-Davidson played center back and Heracles Almelo beat FC Utrecht 3–1 at home.
+He had an excellent senior debut starting for Heracles Almelo in the Eredivisie on 25 March 2012 at the Polman Stadium against FC Utrecht.
+He played centre-back and Heracles Almelo won 3–1 at home.

 West Bromwich Albion

-He moved to West Bromwich Albion on 5 August 2014, after an impressive World Cup campaign.
+Davidson moved to West Bromwich Albion on 5 August 2014, after an impressive 2014 FIFA World Cup campaign.
 On 23 August 2014, Davidson made his debut in the Premier League for West Bromwich Albion, after being subbed on for Sébastien Pocognoli in the 60th minute against Southampton and the game finished in a nil all draw.